blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 ### Notes

-- This RFC makes no changes to the Graph Service's requirements that an embedding application implementing the Graph Service must provide data in the format specified by a block's schema.
+- This RFC makes no changes to the Graph Module's requirements that an embedding application implementing the Graph Module must provide data in the format specified by a block's schema.
-- The embedding application remains in control of data, as specified in the Graph Service, and should continue to indicate whether the block is in a readonly state as specified in that service.
-The implementation of the Hook Service should mirror this state.
+- The embedding application remains in control of data, as specified in the Graph Module, and should continue to indicate whether the block is in a readonly state as specified in that module.
+The implementation of the Hook Module should mirror this state.

 ## Core Specification changes

-When an embedding application receives a message from a block where it does the implement the `service` specified in the message, it must respond with a `NOT_IMPLEMENTED` error, so that blocks can respond appropriately.
+When an embedding application receives a message from a block where it does the implement the `module` specified in the message, it must respond with a `NOT_IMPLEMENTED` error, so that blocks can respond appropriately.

 # Drawbacks

 [drawbacks]: #drawbacks

 - There is the possibility for explosion in values used in `type`, or for blocks to use it to tie their block to a specific embedding application, or set of embedding applications.
-- The core specification which services build on does not allow sync communication – which may be an issue when it comes to rendering UI.
-This RFC does not propose changing this at this time as we can investigate in the implementation of the Hook Service if this becomes a problem.
+- The core specification which modules build on does not allow sync communication – which may be an issue when it comes to rendering UI.
+This RFC does not propose changing this at this time as we can investigate in the implementation of the Hook Module if this becomes a problem.

 # Rationale and alternatives